-Scoring can be done manually or by means of an adaptive algorithm.
-If speech audiometry is performed by means of an adaptive algorithm, the items (words or sentences) are presented at varying intensity levels.
+Scoring can be done manually or using an adaptive algorithm.
+If speech audiometry is performed using an adaptive algorithm, the items (words or sentences) are presented at varying intensity levels.
 Each presentation level depends on the presentation level and the score of the previous item.

 Typically, the first presentation level is high, and the next levels will go up and down to converge to the SRT.
 Typically, the step size between two successive presentation levels becomes smaller during the test execution.

 This window shows the parameters of the selected adaptive algorithm.

 New algorithms can be created, or existing algorithms can be changed.

 |the signal level of the first item presented.|